KRFOSS/kali-docs/community/kali-linux-irc-channel/index.md

 ### Registered nickname

 We do require that users use a registered nickname on IRC.
-If you do not have one and would like to learn how to get one, the [Freenode site has a step by step](https://freenode.net/kb/answer/registration) you can follow.
+Once you are connected to the OFTC irc network, you can `/msg NickServ HELP REGISTER` for instructions on registering your nickname.

 ### How to Treat Other Users